kilianpaquier/go-builder-generator/README.md

 ### Imported module struct

-In case it's needed to generate a builder on a struct not being one of the current module, it's possible to provide the `module::` prefix to tell `go-builder-generator` to generate the struct from an **imported** module.
+In case it's needed to generate a builder on a struct not being one of the current module, one may provide the `module::` prefix to tell `go-builder-generator` to generate the struct from an **imported** module.
 The provided module must be imported in the current module `go.mod`.

 This case works with both simple structs and generic structs.
 Under the hood, `go-builder-generator` will retrieve the appropriate version from the current module `go.mod` (it works with `replace` too) and generate with those specific rules:
 - If `replace` is provided with a custom path, then it will retrieve the file from that path
 - if `GOMODCACHE` environment variable exists, it will retrieve the file from `${GOMODCACHE}/module_name/...`